-Q: Does conditioner cause my skin to breakout?
+Q: Can conditioner cause my skin to breakout?

 A: Yes, conditioner can clog pores and cause breakouts, particularly on the back or around the hairline.
 If you are experiencing this issue make sure to wash your body after all the conditioner is fully rinsed out.
-Another, less common issue can be skin sensitivity when using conditioner.
+Another, less common issue when using conditioner is skin sensitivity.
 If this is a concern, look for a conditioner that does not use fragrance and features natural and soothing ingredients such as tea tree oil.

 - 10 Toxic Beauty Ingredients to Avoid, Web page, Jan 23, 2015 ,

 - The Truth About Propylene Glycol, According to a Chemist, Web Page, Jan 12, 2016 ,

 - Alcohols and Your Hair, What You Should Know, Web Page, Jun 19, 2015 ,